Health Care and Insurance

 - Psychiatry Clinic | address: Paldiski road 52 | Tel: 617 2650

 In case you need to use specific medication, please do not bring large amounts of medicinal products with you to Estonia to avoid problems on the border.
-Please more information here.
+Please find more information here.
 Most of them are also found in Estonia.
 Please write down the name of the active ingredient found in the medicine just in case.
+More information about sending medicinal products by post can be found here.

 Insurance information and how to obtain the required medical benefits in Estonia is provided by the Estonian Health Insurance Fund (EHIF) (Eesti Haigekassa).
 A detailed overview of the Estonian healthcare system can be found here.